Raizento/nvim-config/README.md

 ## Requirements
 For inlay hints to work, you need at least version 0.10.0.

-To be able to fully use all of this config's features, install the following dependencies:
+To be able to fully use all features of this config, install the following dependencies:

 `sudo apt install gcc g++ ripgrep fd-find`